 It’s important to have an executive-level summary to get buy-in from the C-Suite.
 You’ve got to hit those concise points for a decision to get approved at that level, which means building a business case and giving information on the ROI of the solution.
 In many cases, there is also a board or committee involved in the decision-making process.

 What size are the deals we’re talking about?

 With 8-12 decision-makers, we’re looking at opportunities of around $100,000.
 What continues to surprise me within the academic setting is that the sole decision-maker price is higher than I expected, and has edged up over time.
-But even at $25k or $30k, there are still around 4 or 5 decision-makers to appeal to.
+But even at $25k or $30k, there are still around 4 or 5 potential customers to appeal to.

 Looking at 2021 and beyond, what are the digital lead generation strategies that manufacturing and engineering businesses should be using?

 Social media is the biggest opportunity for engineering marketing.
 It’s a mixed bag as to how well companies are currently using social media, but it’s a great way to generate leads and traffic.
 LinkedIn is the platform where we see the best lead conversion rate, and it serves as a good entry point into social media marketing for many companies.
 Definitely a cornerstone of your industrial marketing strategy that will add a push towards achieving your business goals.

 Read: The Best Social Media Channel for my Organisation

 In terms of content, engineering marketers have a natural advantage because they have the technical expertise to demonstrate their products, usually have robust data to back up their solutions, and they enjoy their roles as educators in many cases.

 How would you convince a skeptical C-Suite director of the importance of social media marketing?